Find Affordable College Courses

 Women make up 67% of the biology majors at the school.

-Full General Biology at University of the Incarnate Word Report
+Read full report on General Biology at University of the Incarnate Word

-You’ll be in good company if you decide to attend The University of Texas Rio Grande Valley.
-It ranked #4 on our 2023 Most Popular General Biology Master’s Degree Schools in Texas list.
-Located in the city of Edinburg, UT Rio Grande Valley is a public college with a fairly large student population.
+Out of the 37 schools in Texas that were part of this year’s ranking, The University of Texas Rio Grande Valley landed the # 4 spot on the list.
+Located in the midsize city of Edinburg, UT Rio Grande Valley is a public college with a very large student population.

 About 53% of the students majoring in biology at the school are women while 47% are male.